mernaAlghannam/mernaAlghannam/README.md

 Currently Working On 🚀
 - Low-budget Recipe Recommender | Web Development 📝

- - Twitter Text Analysis Tool- Background: Twitter has reduced content moderation and returned contravercial leaders back on the plaform.
+ - Twitter Text Analysis Tool- Background: Twitter has allegedly stopped moderating content and returned contravercial leaders back on the plaform.
 I'm developing a tool that track how these changes impacted traffic on Twitter | NLP📜⛏️